phanumat/Documentation/architecture/index.rst

 In practice, some consequences of sharding are:

 - A global layer, with a few specific services, spans across all shards while all other services are owned by the specific shard itself (which, as emphasized above, is Location-dependent).
 A few global layer services are: user account creation, authorization, OAuth authentication, mappings of Location-to-shard, users-to-Locations and Hub-to-Locations.
 All data that is down from the Location level are managed by the specific shard.
 - A shard does not share information with another shard.
 For example, a common login across the shards does not exist yet.
 You will have to log in to each shard, although the userid and password will be the same (see the note above).
-At the same time, note that SmartThings mobile app users do not have to log in again because mobile client OAuth tokens are shared across the shards.
+At the same time, note that PEA HiVE mobile app users do not have to log in again because mobile client OAuth tokens are shared across the shards.
 - SmartApps and Device Handlers are now published in a specific shard and not for your entire account.
 For example, if you have a Hub in North America and another Hub in Europe, you will need to publish your SmartApp twice, one in each Location, i.e., shard.
 - Note that since a Hub is assigned to a Location, if you delete a Location, the Hub becomes unclaimed.
 Conversely, it is possible for a Location to exist without a claimed Hub at that Location.